ChoboZilla/node-red-transfer-function/README.md

 # node-red-transfer-function
 An unfinished node implementing a transfer function.
-The standard node library is used.js child_process and a Python script using the Python Control Systems Library
+Uses **standard node.js library child_process** and a Python script using the Python Control Systems Library